iVyper/Coffee-Machine-Simulator/README.md

 # Coffee Machine Simulator
-The Coffee Machine is a Python simulation that emulates the functionality of a real-world coffee vending machine.
-It offers a selection of popular coffee drinks such as espresso, latte, and cappuccino.
-The program manages ingredient storage, processes coin transactions, calculates change, and updates sales records, all through a user-friendly command-line interface.
+This project simulates a real-world coffee machine through a command-line interface.
+The application is organized into several modules that handle different aspects of the coffee-making process, including drink selection (Menu), ingredient management (CoffeeMaker), and payment processing (MoneyMachine).
+The main module ties everything together to allow users to order drinks, check resource levels, view profit reports, and process payments until the machine is turned off.

 ## Features

+- **Modular Design:** Organized into separate modules for menu management, resource handling, and money transactions.

-- **Multiple Drink Options:** Choose from espresso, latte, or cappuccino, each with its own ingredient requirements and price.
+- **Multiple Drink Options:** Order popular drinks such as latte, espresso, and cappuccino, each with specific ingredient requirements and pricing.

-- **Resource Management:** Checks for sufficient ingredients before processing a purchase and deducts the necessary amounts upon a successful sale.
+- **Resource Management:** Automatically checks if sufficient resources (water, milk, coffee) are available before processing an order.

-- **Coin Processing:** Accepts coin inputs (quarters, dimes, nickels, and pennies) to calculate the total inserted amount and returns the appropriate change if needed.
+- **Coin Processing:** Handles coin transactions, calculates change, updates profit, and refunds insufficient payments.

-- **Reporting Functionality:** Generate a report displaying current storage levels for water, milk, coffee, and total money collected.
+- **Reporting:** Provides reports on current ingredient levels and total profit.

-- **Interactive Interface:** Use simple text commands to order drinks, check machine status, or turn the machine off.
+- **Interactive Interface:** Continuously prompts for user input, supporting commands like "report" and "off" to display status or shut down the machine.

 ## Installation